engrfaisal90/NTHU-Deep-Learning-Course-2019/README.md

     + accuracy_plot ~ plots the accuracy curve
     + loss_plot ~ plots the loss curve
     + evaluat ~ calculates and prints the macro and micro precision and F1-Score.
+    + PCA_Visualization ~ project the validation set onto a 2D space by t-SNE
   * layers.py ~ the classes contain functions through which diffrent layers are created. </br>
     + rectified_linear ~ create a RELU layer. </br>
     + layer_S ~ create a softmax layer.
     + Layer_D ~ create a dense layer.
-    + + The forward function are responsible for forward pass.
+      + The forward function are responsible for forward pass.
-    + + the backward function are resposible for backward pass.
+      + the backward function are resposible for backward pass.
-    + plot_confusion_matrix ~ plot the confusion matrix. </br>
-    + PCA_Visualization ~ project the validation set onto a 2D space by t-SNE
+  * create_model.py ~ Creates the model.
+  * train_model.py ~ trains the created model.